Game of the Amazons: History

 El Juego de las Amazonas was first published in Spanish in the Argentine puzzle magazine El Acertijo in December 1992.
 An approved English translation written by Michael Keller appeared in the magazine World Game Review in January 1994.
 Other game publications also published the rules, and the game gathered a small but devoted following.
 The Internet spread the game more widely.

 Michael Keller wrote the first known computer version of the game in VAX Fortran in 1994, and an updated version with graphics in Visual Basic in 1995.
 There are Amazons tournaments at the Computer Olympiad, a series of computer-versus-computer competitions.

 El Juego de las Amazonas (The Game of the Amazons) is a trademark of Ediciones de Mente.

 Computational complexity

 Usually, in the endgame, the board is partitioned into separate "royal chambers", with queens inside each chamber.
 We define simple Amazons endgames to be endgames where each chamber has at most one queen.

 Determining who wins in a simple Amazons endgame is NP-hard.
-This is proven by reducing it to finding the Hamiltonian path of a cubic subgraph of the square grid graph.
+This is proven by a reduction from the problem of finding the Hamiltonian path of a cubic subgraph of the square grid graph.

 Generalized Amazons (that is, determining the winner of a game of Amazons played on a n x n grid, started from an arbitrary configuration) is PSPACE-complete.
 This can be proved in two ways.